The perils of short-term career planning and how to avoid them

 Without a long-term vision, it’s hard to see the bigger picture merits of a potential new job and make a fully informed decision.
 You’re more likely to decide based on whether it’s better than your current role.
 And if you're particularly unhappy at work now, anything's got to be better than this, right?

-#3 Career development is the first thing to go when you’re under pressure and relentlessly busy
+#3 Career planning and development are the first things to go when you’re under the pump

 Endless meetings, project deadlines, dealing with ‘people issues’ at work and home, family commitments, health/fitness and a thousand other things compete for your time, week in and week out.